thejspr/thejspr.com/_posts/2017-05-10-migration-from-react-on-rails-to-webpacker.md

 ---
 layout: post
-title: migration from react on rails to webpacker
+title: Migrating from React-on-rails to Webpacker
 ---

 Having just migrated from ReactOnRails to Webpacker for handling the frontend